-NOTE: Before using the PC Application, refer to Appendices for installation instructions for the PC Application and USB driver for the COM port.
-Both must be installed in order to run the PC App and communicate with the control board.
+NOTE: Before using the PC Application, refer to Appendices for installation instructions for the PC App and USB driver.

 Connect a USB cable between the PC and the control board USB connector located at the bottom center of the board.
 Use the Windows Start menu to launch the PC App.
 You should see a screen similar to the one below.
 The revision of the PC APP is shown in the top left corner of the screen.
 Click the Connect button to begin communications with the control board.